fnlive/atib-members/readme.txt

 Inspired by http://justintadlock.com/archives/2012/10/16/how-i-run-a-membership-site
 Requires plugin "Members"
 - Assumes that 'Custom Capability' 'visa_medlems_innehall' has been defined and added to roles that are allowed to access "Members content".
-- New role 'betalande_medlem' is defined with capability 'visa_medlems_innehall' and 'read'.
+- Also assumes new role 'betalande_medlem' is defined with capability 'visa_medlems_innehall' and 'read'.